Create Case Goods Inventory

 Onboarding more than a few Case Goods lots?
 Or creating a Case Goods lot with a complex composition?
 The Lot Import action allows you to create one or more Case Goods lots through a .csv upload.
 Learn more about Lot Import here.

 If creating a Case Goods lot outside of a Bottle action (ie via 'Add Case Good lot' or 'Lot Import'), you'll need to fill your lot with volume.
 To do this, go to the lot details page, click on Record action in the top right corner, and select Volume Adjustment from the dropdown list.
+If you're establishing Case Goods inventory in InnoVint for the first time, then be sure to select Onboarding as the reason.
 Learn more about onboarding Case Goods lots here, or how to record a volume adjustment for Case Goods here.

 Case Goods Explorer and Lot Details Pages